Miya George

-Gimi George, better known by her stage name Miya George, or more commonly Miya, is an Indian actress and model who predominantly works in Malayalam films, along with a few Tamil films.
-She started her career as an actress by playing supporting roles in television shows.
+Gimi George, better known by her stage name Miya George, is an Indian actress and model who predominantly works in Malayalam films, along with a few Tamil films.

 She made her film debut by playing short roles in films such as Oru Small Family (2010), Doctor Love (2011) and Ee Adutha Kaalathu (2012).
 She was selected the Kerala Miss Fitness in 2012 and played her first lead role the same year in the Malayalam film Chettayees.

-Early life and education
+Early life

-Miya was born in Dombivli, Mumbai as a daughter to George Joseph & Mini George,In A Syro Malabar Catholic family where her father worked as an engineer.
-Later, at the age of four, she moved to Pala in Kottayam.
-She did her schooling from Sacred Heart Girls High School, Bharananganam and St. Mary's Higher Secondary School, Bharananganam.
-She completed B.A. degree from Alphonsa College, Palai and her Masters in English Literature at St. Thomas College, Palai.
-She has one elder sister, Gini, who is married to Lijo George and is settled in Bangalore.
-On 12 September 2020, Miya married businessman Ashwin Philip at St. Mary's Basilica Church, Ernakulam in a simple ceremony due to COVID-19 restrictions.
+George was born in Mumbai to a Syro Malabar Catholic family where her father worked as an engineer.
+At the age of four, she moved to Pala in Kottayam.
+She attended school at Sacred Heart Girls High School, Bharananganam and St. Mary's Higher Secondary School, Bharananganam.
+She completed her B.A. degree at Alphonsa College and her Masters in English Literature at St. Thomas College, Palai.
+She has one elder sister.

+Personal life

+On 12 September 2020, George married businessman Ashwin Philip at St. Mary's Basilica Church, Ernakulam, in a simple ceremony due to COVID-19 restrictions.
 They had a son in July 2021.
 Her father George Joseph died two months later on 21 September 2021.